Waterproof phones and accessories

 Makes a splash.
 Takes a splash

-iPhone 7 and 7 Plus are splash, water and dust resistant to IP67 – so are dust-tight and can withstand at least 15cm-deep water.
+iPhone 8 and 8 Plus are splash, water and dust resistant to IP67 – so are dust-tight and can withstand immersion up to one metre for up to 30 minutes.

 Sony produced the first waterproof smartphone – and continue to lead the field with the Sony XZ Premium.
 Tough enough to survive depths of 1.5m up to 30 minutes, it’s super advanced too – with a Motion Eye camera that can record slow motion at speeds no phone has achieved before.